 My recent invited talks have included teaching a class on the Bracero Program to students in Queens, New York; giving the keynote speech at the opening of the Smithsonian’s exhibition “Bittersweet Harvest” at the Holocaust Museum in Houston, Texas and the Monterey County Agricultural and Rural Life Museum in King City, California; and participating in faculty/community activist-led "teach-ins" on immigration, labor, and deportation policy at my home institution of Stony Brook University.
 I have also participated in the fantastic NEH-sponsored programs "Conexiones" and “Bridging Historias” through the American Social History Project at CUNY that trained college teachers to integrate Latino history more fully into their curriculum.

 Finally, I'm a host for the New Books Network podcast.
-I get to have fun interviewing authors about their work, process, and upcoming projects.
+I get to have fun interviewing authors about their books and process.
 Here are my conversations with:

 Sarah Wald on The Nature of California: Race, Citizenship, and Farming Since the Dust Bowl